guptashaili20/RobotHand/README.md

                                 -D OPENCV_EXTRA_MODULES_PATH=~/opencv_contrib-4.4.0/modules \
                                 -D BUILD_EXAMPLES=ON ..
 - make -j $(nproc)
-- Command will take over an hour to install and there will be no indication of how much longer it will take.
+- Above Command will take over an hour to install and there will be no indication of how much longer it will take.
 - sudo make install && sudo ldconfig
 - sudo reboot